70 Comments

 Joan Halgren's avatar

 Hm.
 Land seems to always cause conflicts--from a historical perspective despite governance ideologies.
 It seems our species still doesn't know how to share but we will need to in the future as the climate emergency impacts everyone and our natural resources decline.
-So sharing will be our only alternative which may finally teach us to accept and love one another: It's my profound wish beyond political systems that seem outmoded.
+So sharing will be our only alternative which may finally teach us to accept and love one another: It's my profound wish beyond political systems that seem very outmoded.

 Expand full comment